An End-to-End Network for Co-Saliency Detection in One Single Image: Proposed Approach

 where $\alpha, \beta, \gamma$ are all set to 1.

-The decoder block outputs the corresponding saliency map~\cite{zou2018deepcrack}.
-The loss function of decoder part is computed by a pixel-wise cross-entropy loss with sigmoid between predicted saliency map $P$ and the ground truth $Y$:
+The decoder block produced the corresponding saliency map~\cite{zou2018deepcrack}.
+The loss function of the decoder part is computed by a pixel-wise cross-entropy loss with sigmoid between predicted saliency map $P$ and the ground truth $Y$:

-where ($P_i, Y_i$) denotes the pixel values corresponding to the predicted saliency map and the ground truth.
+where $N$ is the number of pixels in the ground truth. ($P_i, Y_i$) denotes the pixel values corresponding to the predicted saliency map and the ground truth.

-For training RPN network, we select $9$ anchor boxes with $3$ scales with box areas of ($128^2$, $256^2$, $512^2$) and $3$ aspect ratios of (1:1, 1:2, 2:1).
-We select each ground truth box to the anchor box with the best Jaccard overlap as positive sample and select all anchors to any ground truth with Jaccard overlap higher than a threshold (0.5) as positive augmentation strategies.
-The label $t$ is 1 if the anchor is positive, and is 0 if the anchor is negative.
-The loss function is similar to Faster R-CNN~\cite{ren2015faster}.
-We regress to anchor offsets for the center point ($x, y$) , length for width ($w$) and height ($h$) and the confidence of saliency object ($c$).
-The loss function is a weighted sum of the localization part and the confidence confidence part:
+For training the RPN network, we selected anchor boxes on 3 scales, with 3 boxes on each scale.
+The areas of the anchor boxes are $128^2$, $256^2$, and $512^2$ on the three scales, respectively, and the edge ratios of the three boxes on the same scale are 1:1, 1:2, and 2:1.
+We select the anchor box that holds the highest Jaccard overlap with the ground-truth box as a positive sample.
+As a data augmentation strategy, we selected all the anchors that have a Jaccard overlap higher than (0.5) with the ground-truth box as positive samples.
+The label $t$ is 1 if the anchor is positive; otherwise, it is 0 if the anchor is negative.
+The loss function is similar to that of Faster RCNN~\cite{ren2015faster}.
+We regress the anchor offsets for the center point ($x, y$), the length values for width ($w$) and height ($h$), and the confidence for the saliency object ($c$).
+The loss function is a weighted sum of the localization part and the confidence part: